Skilled-Coder/multithreaded_linear_regression/README.md

 4. practice c - this is my second c program in recent memory, so i'm excited to get my hands (really) dirty

-i'm hoping that the result of this practice will be that i'm better prepared for 42 - i will be attending Piscine in a little over a month and i want to be ready
+i'm hoping that the result of this practice will be that i'm better prepared for 42 - i will be attending Piscine in a little over a month and want to be ready

 what this code will do: